danieleorlando/danieleorlando/README.md

 ## I love my cats 😺😺 (Pulce & Lola aka Cru), I'm a developer and I love exploring and learning every new tech things!

+## Who am I

+- 🌱 I'm currently learning everything 🤣
+- 🎮 Love videogames
+- ⚽ I'm an AC Milan supporter ❤️⚫
+- 👯 I'm looking to collaborate with other content creators

 ## 2021 Goals:

 - 🥅 Contribute more to Open Source projects
 - 🥅 Build Coding with Cats, a place where share tips for developer
 - 🥅 Migrate GlutiFree from native to Flutter
 - 🥅 Create a course for beginners

-##

-- 🌱 I'm currently learning everything 🤣
-- 🎮 Love videogames
-- ⚽ I'm an AC Milan supporter ❤️⚫
-- 👯 I'm looking to collaborate with other content creators

 ### Connect with me: